Skip to main content Skip to main navigation

 Benefits & Features

 By getting continuous access to your energy usage data, you can make informed choices, which means you’ll have more ways to take control of your energy use, and potentially lower your bill.
-Smart meter will let you:
+A smart meter will let you:

 • get individualized energy saving tips, and usage alerts to help you manage your budget